FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_accountTemplates/t_st_accountTemplates.md

 23. Enter a value or expression for the text description of the user account in the **Notes** field.

 24. Select the **Login Restriction Policy**.
 The Login Restriction Policy defines rules for allow or deny login to users based on the client IP or host and other conditions.
-For additional information, refer to <a href="../../../c_st_accesscontrol/c_st_loginrestictions" class="MCXref xref">Login restrictions</a>.
+For additional information, refer to [Login restrictions](../../../c_st_accesscontrol/c_st_loginrestictions).
     If a Login Restriction Policy is selected as the global default policy, it will be the inherited default selection for the user account.
     If a Login Restriction Policy is not selected as the global default policy and the Business Unit has a Login Restriction Policy selected, it will be the inherited default selection for the user account.
     If neither a global default Login Restriction Policy or a Business Unit Login Restriction Policy is selected, then the policy selected for the users account will be in effect.